Communicating With Difficult People… AKA 'Strata Council Bullies'

 - They love extra-long meetings.

-- They disrupt meetings with offensive behaviour, yelling, accusations, recriminations.
+- They disrupt meetings with offensive behaviour, yelling, accusations, and recriminations.

 Once you identify these bullies, it is essential to take action.
 This kind of behaviour is not good for your community’s health, let alone the health of your Council Members.